Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 # Remember kids!
 Never write complex software solutions in Ladder!
-IMHO, some of the patterns shown in the example are pretty "complex" allready.

-Ladder certainly has it's specific purposes, its simple and easy to pick up by personell with less PLC experience, so its a good start.
+IMHO, Ladder certainly has it's specific purposes, its simple and easy to pick up by personell with less PLC experience, so its a good start.
 The drawback however is that ladder cannot compete with a higher abstraction language like ST. Even experienced programmers can encounter trouble in trying to understand the complexity of a patchwork in rungs.
 Wrong/incorrect usage of ladder will send your code down in a one way street of poor maintainability, poor readability and poor extendability.
 So, use with caution.

 Typical usecases for implementation in Ladder cover mostly Simple decisionmaking or I/O handling i.e. reading and writing binary and or analog in/outputs.